 - Chicago-born Walter Koenig, son of two Russian Jews, as Russian Pavel Chekov.
 (He's the one with the gun.)

-- Star Trek: The Original Series has, in addition to the aforementioned Chekov, a Canadian (William Shatner) playing an American (James T. Kirk), another Canadian (James Doohan) playing a Scotsman (Scotty), and an American (Nichelle Nichols) playing an African (Uhura).
-In fact, the only characters portrayed by an actor of the same nationality are McCoy and Sulu.
-McCoy was a U.S. Southerner played by a Georgia-born actor with a slight-but-legit Southern accent (DeForest Kelley) and Sulu was an Asian-American played by a Japanese-American (George Takei).
+- Star Trek: The Original Series has, in addition to the aforementioned Chekov, a Canadian (William Shatner) playing an American (James T. Kirk), another Canadian (James Doohan) playing a Scotsman (Scotty), an American (Nichelle Nichols) playing an African (Uhura), and a Japanese-American (George Takei) playing a non-Japanese Asian-American (Sulu).
+The only regular character portrayed by an actor of the same nationality was McCoy, a U.S. Southerner played by a Georgia-born actor with a slight-but-legit Southern accent (DeForest Kelley).

 - The post-Nemesis Expanded Universe puts Zefram Cochrane High School (as LaForge mentioned in First Contact) in Mogadishu, Somalia.
 Yes, that Mogadishu.
 It must be better in the 24th century...

 - Enterprise has a Korean-American (Linda Park) playing a Japanese woman (Hoshi).
 But in general, the later series were more accurate, with human characters either played by actors of appropriate nationality, or being from worlds other than Earth.